 More information on DRLs, how they are used, and the regulatory requirements for Australian imaging facilities, is provided on the NDRLs in more detail page.

-ARPANSA is in the process of developing DRLs for IGIP.
 Data collection to establish national DRLs for IGIP is ongoing and consideration of the data is in progress.
-It is anticipated that formal publication of DRLs for IGIP will occur in the near future.
+DRLs for diagnostic coronary angiography were published on 31 March 2020.
+DRLs for other IGIP categories will be published when sufficient data have been collected.

 IGIP procedures covered by the DRL survey

-We are gathering data on the following seven procedures:
+We are gathering data on the following procedures:

-While national DRLs are yet to be finalised, facilities can submit surveys to the NDRLS.
-In return, ARPANSA will provide a report summarising the submitted data, derive a facility reference level (FRL), and compare that FRL with draft DRLs.
-The draft DRLs came from the following sources:
+Facilities submit survey data for specific procedures to the NDRLS.
+In return, ARPANSA will provide a report summarising the submitted data, derive a facility reference level (FRL), and compare that FRL with the relevant DRL.
+Where national DRLs are yet to be published, a representative value from the published scientific literature will be used for comparison.

-Once sufficient data has been collected, these draft DRLs will be superseded.
+Once sufficient data has been collected, the liaison panel will review the data and make recommendations for national DRLs.
 Until this occurs, there is no regulatory obligation for facilities to conduct comparisons, however doing so represents good practice and will aid ARPANSA in formulating DRLs representative of common practice.

-If your FRL is higher than the draft DRL, then ARPANSA suggests that you conduct an investigation following the recommendations in ICRP Publication 135.
+If your FRL is higher than the DRL, then ARPANSA suggests that you conduct an investigation following the recommendations in International Commission on Radiological Protection (ICRP) Publication 135.
 It is recommended that you seek help from a Qualified Medical Physicist (QMP) particularly if your investigation indicates dose optimisation is warranted.

 A list of QMPs can be found from the Australasian College of Physical Scientists and Engineers in Medicine website.

-ARPANSA is initially focusing on the most common adult IGIP protocols.
+ARPANSA is initially focusing on adult IGIP protocols.
 Once these have been established, then developing paediatric national diagnostic reference levels (DRLs) for IGIP will be considered.

-The dose metrics recommended by the International Commission on Radiological Protection (ICRP) for the purpose of IGIP surveys are the reference air kerma (Ka,r) and the kerma area product (KAP).
+The dose metrics recommended by the ICRP for the purpose of IGIP surveys are the reference air kerma (Ka,r) and the kerma area product (KAP, also called DAP).
 Some imaging units do not provide an estimate of the reference air kerma, in which case the Ka,r column of the survey can be left blank.

 In addition to these dose metrics, the ARPANSA IGIP survey requests other procedural metrics.
 The Diagnostic Imaging Accreditation Scheme (DIAS) requires logging of screening times for fluoroscopy equipment and the logging and review of dose metrics by a qualified person for angiography equipment.